 - Add in some plant-based proteins like beans, tofu, tempeh, nuts or seeds

-- Next, pick your grains or starches: Quinoa, brown rice, millet, farro, buckwheat or sweet potato.
+- Next, pick your grains or starches: Quinoa, brown rice, millet, farro, buckwheat, or sweet potatoes.

 - Finish it all off with some fresh herbs like cilantro, chives or parsley and some Tahini sauce, avocado, salsa, balsamic vinegar, greek yogurt or pesto.